IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/common/README.md

 # Common module

- This folder does **not** contain a standalone example, but contains common code to to make the other examples smaller.
+This folder does __not__ contain a standalone example, but contains common code to make the other examples smaller.

 ## Copyright